-Lake Eyre has recently had record water flow and we are departing on the 4th October 2019 to go explore the great Australian Outback and see the floodplains from the air.
+Lake Eyre has this year received 45 year record water flow.
+We are departing on the 4th October 2019 to go explore the great Australian Outback and see the floodplains from the air.
 Experience the local communities and explore the great mining towns of Australia along the way.
 But best of all, see the wilds of the Australian landscape by plane.
 No long drives, no standing in line, just pure joy with an aerial perspective, sharing the journey with your fellow travelers over fantastic meals and unique destinations as you debrief the day’s activities.

 We do primarily custom flight dates that suit smaller groups but run a number of trips depending on the weather patterns.
-We typically limit our trips to the time between April and September due to the high temperatures experienced in the outback.
+We typically limit our trips to the time between mid-April and mid-October due to the high temperatures experienced in the outback.
 Check out the conditions at Lake Eyre here.
 Contact Us for more information on scheduling.

 |DEPARTURE/RETURN LOCATION||Archerfield Jet Base, Hangar 5, QANTAS Ave, Archerfield QLD 4108|

 |DEPARTURE TIME||Flights operate certain times of the year.
 Book Now to see the tour schedule, or contact us with any questions.|